-The Risk Management Framework (RMF) is a set of information security policies and standards for federal government developed by The National Institute of Standards and Technology (NIST).
+The Risk Management Framework (RMF) is a set of information security policies and standards the federal government developed by The National Institute of Standards and Technology (NIST).

-Special Publication 800-37, “Guide for Applying the Risk Management Framework to Federal Information Systems”, describes the formal RMF certification and accreditation process.
+Special Publication 800-37, “Guide for Applying the Risk Management Framework to Federal Information Systems,” describes the formal RMF certification and accreditation process.

-Special Publication 800-53, “Security and Privacy Controls for Federal Information Systems and Organizations”, describes a structured process for integrating information security and risk management activities into system development from start to finish.
+Special Publication 800-53, “Security and Privacy Controls for Federal Information Systems and Organizations,” describes a structured process for integrating information security and risk management activities into system development from start to finish.

-What is organizational risk and how can you take a risk-based approach to cybersecurity?
+What is organizational risk, and how can you take a risk-based approach to cybersecurity?

 Organizational risk is a systematic, structured way of identifying, assessing, and rating the risks an organization faces, in this case within the context of systems operations.

-The RMF has identified the following activities, which can be applied to both new and legacy systems, that are implementable with an effective information security management system (ISMS).
+The RMF has identified the following activities, which can be applied to both new and legacy systems, that are implementable with an effective ISMS (information security management system).